Getting a Commercial Mortgage For Your Business

 Can you get a regulated mortgage on a commercial property?

 Given that commercial lending needs to be bespoke, flexible and tailored to the needs of the borrower, most commercial mortgages are not regulated.
 However, there are exceptions to this general rule – if you were to buy a retail unit with a flat above it, this might be considered a regulated mortgage for business purposes.
 It all depends on the amount of residential floor-space the property includes – if it’s 40% or more, then the deal will be regulated by the Financial Conduct Authority (FCA), giving the borrower more protection against things like miss-selling and bad advice.
-For more information about commercial mortgage law in the UK and commercial mortgage regulation, get in touch and the advisors we work with will bring you up to speed.
+For more information about business lending legislation and commercial mortgage regulation, get in touch and the advisors we work with will bring you up to speed.

 Should I take out commercial mortgage insurance?